uni-tue-kn/draft-bier-bierte-subset-tunneling/draft-fluechter-bier-bierte-subset-tunneling.md

 {: #fig-subset-tunneling-concept title="Example BIER-TE network with a one-connected BIER-TE subset, S-BFIR, and MPLS tunnel."}

 When an S-BFIR receives such a tunneled packet, it removes the tunnel header and applies BIER-TE forwarding.
-Used tunneling protocols SHOULD support traffic engineering, e.g., MPLS TE or SRv6.
+The tunneling protocols used SHOULD support path steering, e.g., MPLS TE or SRv6.
 Further, they SHOULD support FRR and egress protection mechanisms for 1:1 protection.